 The Role of Humans in Creation

-We were also given a special and unique responsibility: “Be fruitful and multiply; fill the earth and subdue it; have dominion over the fish of the sea, over the birds of the air, and over every living thing that moves on the earth” (Genesis 1:28).
-Adam was placed in Eden “to tend and keep it” (Genesis 2:15).
+We were also given a special and unique responsibility: “Be fruitful and multiply and fill the earth and subdue it, and have dominion over the fish of the sea and over the birds of the heavens and over every living thing that moves on the earth.”
+(Genesis 1:28).
+Adam was placed in Eden “to work it and keep it” (Genesis 2:15).
 Some Christians assume that “subduing” and having “dominion” implies that earth was created only for human use and exploitation.
 But this does not match with the testimony of Scripture.

 Carelessly destroying nature by polluting the water and air, destroying wildlife and animal habitats, or wastefully using resources however we please is not in keeping with God’s character or the dominion mandate that God gave to mankind.
-It does not reflect His care for the lovely flower or the tiny sparrow, nor does it acknowledge the joy that He takes in what He has made.
-It also does not reflect His original purpose for us: to “tend” and “keep” creation.
+It does not reflect his care for the lovely flower or the tiny sparrow, nor does it acknowledge the joy that he takes in what he has made.
+It also does not reflect his original purpose for us: to “work” and “keep” creation.
 These are the same words used to describe the role of the priests in the Temple (Numbers 3:7–8).
 This implies that through our care for creation we are to direct worship back to the Creator, just as those in the Temple cared for it to bring people to worship.

 Effect of the Curse on Nature